What is Collision Insurance?

-Collision insurance is coverage that helps pay to repair or replace your own car if it’s damaged in an accident with another vehicle or object.
+Collision insurance coverage helps pay to repair or replace your own car if it’s damaged in an accident with another vehicle, or a stationary object (like a fence, highway divider, and so on).

 What does collision insurance cover?